shashanksabhlok/ARM-Assembly/README.md

 # ARM-Assembly
-*Note: I do not allow anyone to use my implementations as thier own.
+*Note: I do not allow anyone to use our implementations as thier own.

-©Shashank Sabhlok.
+©Shashank Sabhlok & Dhruvit Gandhi .
 All Rights Reserved